Eigenstate thermalization to non-monotonic distributions in strongly-interacting chaotic lattice gases: Non-monotonic distributions

-The exact diagonalization method is applicable only to small numbers of particles and lattice sites when the microcanonical distribution of the orbital occupations $\overline{N_{k}(}E)$ is different from the canonical distributions \citep{vardi2024}.
-However, for large numbers of particles the microcanonical occupation of the orbitals $\overline{N_{k}(}E)$ are precisely given by the Gibbs (Bose or Fermi) distributions
+The exact diagonalization method is applicable only to small numbers of particles and lattice sites when the microcanonical distribution of the orbital occupations $\overline{N_{k}}(E)$ is different from the FD and BE distributions \cite{vardi2024}.
+However, for large numbers of non-interacting particles the microcanonical and canonical thermodynamic means become equivalent (although the fluctuations in different ensembles can be nonequivalent even in the thermodynamic limit \cite{christensen2021,crisanti2024}).
+Then, the microcanonical occupations of the orbitals $\overline{N_{k}}(E)$ are precisely given by the FD or BE distributions

-where the chemical potential $\mu$ and temperature $T$ are solutions to the system of equations $\sum_{k}\overline{N_{k}(}E)=N$ and $\sum_{k}\varepsilon_{k}\overline{N_{k}(}E)=E$.
+where the chemical potential $\mu$ and temperature $T$ are solutions to the system of equations $\sum_{k}\overline{N_{k}}(E)=N$ and $\sum_{k}\varepsilon_{k}\overline{N_{k}}(E)=E$.
 If $\varepsilon_{k}$ is restricted both from below and above, $T$ can be either positive or negative, corresponding to occupation distributions which decrease or increase, respectively, with the orbital energy.
 The summation over $k$ in this system can be replaced by integration over the orbital energy.
 Then $\mu$ and $T$ will depend on the particle density $\tilde{N}=N/L$ and energy density $\tilde{E}=E/L$.

-While finding the exact LDOS by direct diagonalization is not possible for large systems, in the case of strong interactions, it can be approximated by the Gaussian shape (see \citep{kota})
+While finding the exact LDOS by direct diagonalization is not possible for large systems, in the case of strong interactions, it can be approximated by the Gaussian shape (see \cite{kota})